Q: I don’t live in Colorado. Can I still be a donor?

 Q: Where will my milk go if I donate it to Mothers’ Milk Bank?

-A: About 90% of the milk goes out to NICUs in hospitals all over the country for premature or ill babies to use.
-Mothers’ Milk Bank provides milk to over 120 hospitals.
-The rest of the milk is given out to families who have already been discharged, but still need some donor milk until the mothers’ own milk comes in.
+A: About 90% of the milk goes out to NICUs in hospitals all over the country for premature or ill babies.
+Mothers’ Milk Bank provides milk to more than 120 hospitals across the nation.
+The rest of the milk is given to families who have already been discharged, but still need some donor milk until the mothers’ own milk comes in.

 Q: Do you charge people for my milk?